 The main task of Oulu in this Design Study is to work on WP2, the design of the underground infrastructure for the new underground laboratory that is the subject of this project.
-In more detail, Oulu is responsible for the scientific aspects for the Finnish candidate site and links with the participant #5 Rockplan, which is the respective technical partner.
-Oulu also contributes to WP5 (safety and environmental issues), particularly studying the site specific aspects and WP6 (Science impact and outreach), including physics optimisation and local background conditions.
+In more detail, Oulu is responsible for the scientific aspects for the Finnish candidate site and links with the participant Rockplan, which is the respective technical partner.
+Oulu also contributes to WP3 (safety and environmental issues), particularly studying the site specific aspects and WP4 (Science impact and outreach).

 - Dr. Juha Peltoniemi, project director of CUPP, adjoint professor: leads the local group in this Design Study.
 Scientific background in neutrino physics, with recent contributions to cosmic ray experiments.
-Managing EU-funded (ERDF) projects since 2001.
-Coordinates WP2, participates in WP6. - Dr. Timo Enqvist, senior researcher, manager of the Pyhäsalmi laboratory.
-Scientific background: experimental nuclear physics and astroparticle physics.
-WP2, WP5 (safety of site), WP6 (background) - Dr. Pasi Kuusiniemi, PostDoc: experimental nuclear physics and astroparticle physics.
-WP2, WP5, WP6 - Prof. Kari Rummukainen, Department of Physical Sciences, University of Oulu: professor of theoretical particle physics, with the responsibility for the research program and teaching of particle physics at the University of Oulu.
+Managing EU-funded (ERDF) projects since 2001. - Dr. Timo Enqvist, senior researcher, manager of the Pyhäsalmi laboratory.
+Scientific background: experimental nuclear physics and astroparticle physics. - Dr. Pasi Kuusiniemi, PostDoc: experimental nuclear physics and astroparticle physics. - Prof. Kari Rummukainen, Department of Physical Sciences, University of Oulu: professor of theoretical particle physics, with the responsibility for the research program and teaching of particle physics at the University of Oulu.
 Scientific background in Cosmology and Finite temperature field theory.
-WP6